 Every country has their own delicacies that you’ll be able to find only during the winter.
 Mulled wine is a typical winter drink in many countries, and Slavic countries have mulled sweet rakija (local hard liquor).

-That sounds great, Dan.
-But, what about the cold weather?
+That sounds great but, what about the cold weather?

 Winter in Europe comes in a few different shapes.
 Some places can get quite chilly.
 But, the South of Europe, especially Italy, Spain, and Greece are balmy during the winters.
 But, if I were you I wouldn’t look for balmy places at all.
 Winter is really charming, and the cold weather shouldn’t stop you from exploring these beautiful places.